chemical contamination water and air

 Barry's Response - Tijani:

-1) A concentration is usually expressed in mass per cubic volume, such as µg/m3 in air, grams or moles per litre in water, or as a fractional content in either, using % or ppm.
+1) Mass per cubic volume is usually expressed as µg/m3 in air, grams or moles per liter in water, or as a fractional content as % or ppm.

-3) Global issues are becoming increasingly important.
-The most well known of these is global warming and the greenhouse gases that have been attributed to that effect.
-The gases include Carbon Dioxide (CO2), Methane (CH4), Nitrous Oxide (N2O), and three others that I don't recall.
-With these we are not as concerned about local concentrations as we are about total mass emissions, from which inventories are calculated and kept and countries use those
+3) Global issues are getting more and more important.
+Global warming and greenhouse gases are the most well-known examples.
+There's Carbon Dioxide (CO2), Methane (CH4), Nitrous Oxide (N2O), and three others I can't remember.
+Here we're not as worried about local concentrations as we are about total mass emissions, from which inventories are calculated and countries trade emissions credits based on those

 Search this site for more information now.